 A: Two points here.
 Firstly tax relief, you cannot carry forward tax relief from an earlier tax year.
 Your client would only be entitled to tax relief on a gross contribution of up to £3600 in this tax year.

 Secondly, the term ‘carry forward’ relates to annual allowance only.
-You need to fully use this year’s annual allowance (standard AA is £40,000) before you would need to consider using carry forward.
+You need to fully use this year’s annual allowance (standard AA is £40,000) before you can use carry forward.
 Contributions in excess of 100% of relevant earnings, or £3600 whichever is greater, are not entitled to tax relief but do use annual allowance.

 Q: My client is being made redundant.
 Instead of a taxable redundancy payment of £100,000 the employer is offering my client a pension contribution.
 Can an employer contribution use carry forward of unused AA from earlier tax years?

 A: The AA test is performed against total pension input amounts in the pension input period (since 6 April 2016 this is aligned with the standard tax year).
-This will be a total of all pension contributions paid by the individual or on their behalf e.g. by their employer.
+This will be a total of all pension contributions paid by the individual or on their behalf e.g. by their employer or a third party.
 The client's annual allowance, including all possible carry forward, must be used before any AA excess would arise.